luontola/extformatter/README.txt

    installation of version IDEA_VERSION.
 Run the file to add the necessary jars to your local maven repository.
 You need to do this only once.

-2. Run the following command
-        mvn clean package assembly:assembly
+2. Run the following command in the root source directory mvn clean package assembly:assembly

-3. Collect the *-bin.zip and *-src.zip files from /target directory.
+3. Collect the *-bin.zip and *-src.zip files from the /target directory.

     INSTALLING

-1. Unpack the binary release to
-   "C:\Documents and Settings\YourUsername\.IntelliJIdea70\config\plugins"
-   or use IDEA's plugin manager to install it automatically.
+1. Unpack the binary release to %HOMEPATH%\.IntelliJIdea70\config\plugins or use IDEA's plugin manager to install it automatically.

 2. Follow the instructions in the plugin's configuration dialog.